 You will receive a letter asking you to ring and book an appointment.
 If no contact is made within two weeks of sending the letter you will be removed from the waiting list.

 Please do let us know if you do not wish to be on our waiting list or your condition has improved and treatment is now not required.

 You will be offered a choice of times and location for your first appointment.
-Please be aware that some specialities are only based at one site.
+Please be aware that some specialties are only based at one site.
 Please arrive at least 10 minutes before your appointment, this allows you to book yourself in at the reception desk.
 If you arrive more than 10 minutes after your appointment time your physiotherapist may not be able to see you.

-For safe and effective care it is important that we have a complete picture of your health (both past and present) and any medications you take.
+For safe and effective care it is important that we have a complete picture of your health (both past and present) and any medication you take.
 It would be helpful if you could complete the Health Form (PDF, 619 KB) prior to your appointment and bring it with you.
-Alternatively, you can complete the form which is available from the physiotherapy reception desk on arrival for your appointment (please allow at least 10 minutes to complete this prior to the start of your appointment).
+Alternatively, you can complete the form which is available from the Physiotherapy reception desk on arrival for your appointment (please allow at least 10 minutes to complete this prior to the start of your appointment).

 You will be asked about your medical history, lifestyle and symptoms.
 The physiotherapist may ask you to undress to your underwear as part of your assessment to allow your joints, muscles and nerves to be examined.
-For a neck or shoulder problem you may feel more comfortable wearing a vest, for a lower back or leg problem you may wish to bring shorts.
+For a neck or shoulder problem you may feel more comfortable wearing a vest; for a lower back or leg problem you may wish to bring shorts.
 Your privacy and dignity will be respected at all times.

 If physiotherapy is appropriate the therapist will discuss with you the best treatment options for you.